philipstubbs13/Firebase-Train-Scheduler/README.md

 Destination | The location to where the train is traveling to.
 For example, Chicago, IL.
 First train time (HH:mm - military time) | The first time that the train leaves (in military time).
 Frequency (min) | How often (in minutes) the train leaves.
 Next arrival | The next time the train will arrive at the destination.
+This value is calculated using the number of minutes away value and is converted to a hh:mm time format using moment.js.
 Minutes away | The number of minutes until the next train is expected to arrive at the destination.
+This value is calculated using the Frequency value the user enters in the form.

 ### Adding a train to the schedule
 <p>To add a train to the schedule, use the <b>Add train</b> form to enter information about the train being added.
 All fields are required to add a train to the schedule.